-Section 5-5-4 R-6 CZD High-Density Residential Conditional Zoning District Classification.
-The purpose and requirements of this zoning district classification are identical to the R-6 High-Density Residential Zoning District Classification except that rezoning to R-6 Conditional Zoning District as provided for in Article VII herein, is required as a prerequisite to any use or development.
-The following uses shall be permitted in the R-6 High-Density Residential Conditional Zoning District Classification only upon rezoning to R-6CZD.
+Section 5-5S R-6SU High-Density Residential Special Use Zoning District Classification.
+The purpose and requirements of this district are identical to the R-6 High-Density Residential Use Zoning District Classification except that a special use permit, as provided for in Article VII herein, is required as a prerequisite to any use or development. (added 3-7-96)